scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 You need to put your base package name in for `<packagename>` in the copy command; pip will put all wheels needed in the directory you specify, and you need to just pick out your wheels for upload.
-You don't want to upload numpy or some other wheel it had to build (not common anymore, but can happen).
+You don't want to upload NumPy or some other wheel it had to build (not common anymore, but can happen).

 We upload the artifact just to make it available via the GitHub PR/Checks API.